NattieWalker/Test-Repo/README.md

 remove some files
 overall: use the bare minimums of github

 This is take two.
 I had so make this line of changes becuase I did not follow the correct steps.

+this is not pushing to GitHub!! why?